 - Sell inside the conversation: a unified messenger and marketplace inbox with an AI seller.

-- Carrier integrations (Nova Poshta, Ukrposhta) with TTN, self-pickup and returns.
+- Carrier integrations (Nova Poshta, Ukrposhta) with TTN, self-pickup and returns — per-carrier readiness shown on this page.

-- An MCP server plus a Public API so AI assistants can operate your commerce data.
+- An MCP server plus a Public API so AI assistants can operate your commerce data (both included on Team and Scale).

 - A modern, fast CRM feel — pointed at product businesses, not only B2B GTM.